J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 ### 2. Download the Workflow Files

-All files required for utilizing the NF_RCP-E GeneLab workflow for processing RNASeq data are in the [workflow_code](workflow_code) directory.
-To get a copy of latest NF_RCP-E version on to your system, copy the github web address of the [latest NF_RCP-E version](workflow_code/NF_RCP-E_1.0.0) sub-directory under the workflow_code directory, then paste it into [GitZip here](http://kinolien.github.io/gitzip/), and click download:
+All files required for utilizing the NF_RCP-F GeneLab workflow for processing RNASeq data are in the [workflow_code](workflow_code) directory.
+To get a copy of latest NF_RCP-F version on to your system, copy the github web address of the [latest NF_RCP-F version](workflow_code/NF_RCP-F_1.0.0), then paste it into [GitZip here](http://kinolien.github.io/gitzip/), and click download:

+TODO: Update image when we have the official NASA GitHub link - alternatively create script that can be run to do this automatically
 <p align="center">
 <a href="../../images/NF_RCP-F_gitzip_rnaseq.png"><img src="../../images/NF_RCP-F_gitzip_rnaseq.png"></a>
 </p>